Participate in the Arts at the Lake of the Ozarks

 Beginning in the spring of 2002 the Camden County Museum Players formed a theater group for children ages 6 to 15.
 This group called the Young Museum Players presents several plays during the year.

 Aspiring actors of all ages are welcome.
 For further information, go to http://www.camdencountymuseum.org/theater.

-“Destination Camdenton” is the city’s plan to attract visitors, part-time home owners and full time residents to Camdenton to enjoy a myriad of activities promoted by the City on any given week-end.
-Local artists and art advocates have formed the new, CAMDENTON ART LEAGUE, (CAL), to bring that vision forward.
-The CAL will connect artists and the city in project planning, events and associations, bringing more art to the public.
+“Destination Camdenton” is the city’s plan to attract visitors, part-time homeowners and full-time residents to Camdenton to enjoy a myriad of activities promoted by the City on any given weekend.
+Local artists and art advocates have formed the new, COMMUNITY ART LEAGUE, (CAL), to bring that vision forward.
+The CAL will connect artists and the city in project planning, events, and associations, bringing more art to the public.
 City Art Murals and other Public Art is being planned…so STAY TUNED!
-For more information contact Bonnie Black at 573-346- 7449 or email firstname.lastname@example.org.
+For more information contact Bonnie Black at 573-346- 7449 or email email@example.com.